basarat/algorithms/src/shuffle/README.md

   return array;
 }
 ```

 ***Select entire function***
 This is one of those questions where the correct answer is blindingly simple if you have done it before.
 What we implemented here is called "the modern version of the `fisherYatesShuffle`".

+***Select the for loop***
 Since it only loops through the array once, it operates in linear time i.e. has `O(n)` time complexity.